Find answers to your burning questions about the Kinkonauts about these topics!

 The short answer is: it depends on your comfort as a parent/guardian!
 Our shows are completely improvised and the unexpected can happen, so viewer discretion is advised.

-Some of our shows try to stay PG-13, but other shows regularly venture into “HBO” territory, including adult language, mature subject matter, innuendo, etc. Unless a show is advertised as kid- or family-friendly, we don’t make any guarantees about content.
+Some of our shows try to stay PG-13, but other shows regularly venture into “HBO” territory, including adult language, mature subject matter, sexuality, simulated violence, etc. Unless a show is advertised as kid- or family-friendly, we don’t make any guarantees about content.

 If you are OK with the above disclaimers, then you are welcome to bring your kids to our shows!